 Now everyone will listen.

-And everyone will remember it was you the one with the solution.
+And everyone will remember that the one with the solution was you.

 Note for Women: Avoid Deflecting Praise